saltstack/salt/doc/topics/master_tops/index.rst

 <running-highstate>` run on the master.

 The old `external_nodes` option has been removed.
-The master tops system provides an pluggable and extendable replacement for it, allowing for multiple different subsystems to provide top file data.
+The master tops system provides a pluggable and extendable replacement for it, allowing for multiple different subsystems to provide top file data.

 Using the new `master_tops` option is simple: